 The three-time winner of the UTMB is now fully committed to thinking about the environment.
 The Jura native no longer flies, is involved in Kilian Jornet's association and chooses sponsors in line with his principles.

-What international athlete can afford not to fly anymore?
-While more and more professional athletes are taking environmental issues into account in their communication at least, few of them are giving up the ease (and necessity for most) of air travel.
-However, this is what Xavier Thévenard, three times winner of the UTMB and considered as one of the two best French trailers with François D'Haene, has committed to do.
-The Jurassien has indeed announced in 2020 his decision not to take any more long-distance runs.
-"It's not conceivable to say to myself that I'm going to fly 15,000 kilometers to go run on the other side of the planet and do a 170-kilometer trail and come back," explains the man who has already won every UTMB race (UTMB, CCC, TDS and OCC).
-"I won't go to the United States anymore because I say I won't take long-haul flights.
-And besides, we have a lot of great races in the Alps or nearby that I've never done before.
+What world-class athlete can afford not to fly these days?
+While more and more professional athletes are taking environmental issues into account in their communications at least, very few are giving up the ease (and necessity for most) of air travel.
+But that's exactly what Xavier Thévenard, three-time winner of the UTMB and, along with François D'Haene, considered one of France's top two trail runners, has pledged to do.
+In 2020, the Jurassien announced his decision to stop taking long-haul flights.
+"It's not conceivable to say to myself that I'm going to fly 15,000 kilometers to run on the other side of the planet and do a 170-kilometer trail and come back," explains the man who has already won every UTMB race (UTMB, CCC, TDS and OCC).
+"I won't be going to the USA any more since I say I won't be taking long-haul flights.
+And besides, we've got lots of great races in or near the Alps that I've never done before.
 So let's do those first.
 I don't need to go to the other side of the world to run.
-I'm having a great time here. "
+I'm having a great time here."